Tango Festival Venues

 Missoula Hell Gate Elks Lodge 383

-Our Main Festival Venue
+The Main Festival Venue

-Built In 1911 lodge members contracted with Montana’s premier architectural firm of Link and Haire to design this Neoclassical style building.
+Built In 1911, lodge members contracted with Montana’s premier architectural firm of Link and Haire to design this Neoclassical style building.

 The Missoula Mercantile implement store occupied the prime retail space.
 A 1950 remodel transformed the first floor, but the upper floors’ exterior look much as they did in 1911.
-In addition to meeting rooms, the Elks Lodge contained two bars, thirty-two apartments, a swimming pool later transformed into a basketball court, a weight room, locker room, shooting range, and bowling alley now a third bar.
+In addition to meeting rooms, the Elks Lodge contained two bars, thirty-two apartments, a swimming pool later transformed into a basketball court, a weight room, locker room, shooting range, and bowling alley that is now a third bar.

 .jpg)

-Florence Motel
+Florence Hotel

 Secondary Venue